 Expenses are accounted for on an accruals basis.
-The employer bears all the costs of administration, other than investment management expenses.
+The employer bears all the costs of administration, other than investment management expenses, which are included within the change in market value of investments.

 Additional Voluntary Contributions ('AVCs')

 AVCs paid by members do not secure additional pensionable service under the Scheme.
 Contributions received are invested with an insurance company in the name of the individual contributor.
 All additional voluntary contributions are recognised as forming part of the overall assets which are under the supervision of the Trustee and accordingly, they are included within the net assets of the Scheme.
 Contributions received from members and monies payable by the Trustee in respect of benefits arising under AVC arrangements are similarly included within the fund account.